Home » Cub Scout Basics » 7 Easy Steps to a Useful Cub Scout Adventures Schedule

 Bottom line on selecting electives is to do what you think is best for the Scouts.
 That’s what we all want to do and why we volunteer.

 Spend a few minutes familiarizing yourself with the requirements for each adventure.
-You don't need to read the handbook or leader's guide (unless you're a bit anal like I am!) to create an effective Cub Scout adventures schedule.
+You don’t need to read the handbook (unless you’re a bit anal like I am!) to create an effective Cub Scout adventures schedule.
 For this step, you just need a broad overview of the requirements.

 Which of the requirements need to be done in a special location?

-Your Bears need to go on a one-mile hike for Fur, Feathers, and Ferns, so you'll need to find a place to hike.
+Your Bears need to go on a one-mile walk for Bear Habitat, so you’ll need to find a place to hike.

-Bear Necessities has the Scouts attending a campout or an outdoor activity.
+Bear Let’s Camp has the Scouts attending a campout or an outdoor activity.

-They have to do a community activity such as a cleanup project or parade participation for Paws for Action.
+They have to do a service project for Paws for Action.

 Write all of these down by the adventure.

-Leftover popcorn makes a GREAT carnival prize–especially when it's a popcorn game! 🙂
+Leftover popcorn makes a GREAT prize–especially when it’s a popcorn game! 🙂

 Check other activities and events planned in your area.